 Back at the station the train starts to leave but is stopped and commandeered by the police to take them to Mallingford with the prisoners, now consisting of Valentine, Taylor and the two bus company owners.
 The train then continues until the inspector decides to test the emergency brake and the rope snaps, leaving the carriage and brakevan at a standstill and the engine continuing onwards.
-Chesterford ropes in several locals to help push the stranded train down the hill to catch up with the engine which had come to a halt by the now repaired water tower, on the way they borrow a set of chains from the steamroller they jousted with, to replace the rope.
+With the inspector none the wiser, Chesterford ropes in several locals to help push the stranded train down the hill to catch up with the engine which had come to a halt by the now repaired water tower.
+On the way they borrow a set of chains from the steamroller they jousted with, to replace the rope.

 The story is based on the preservation efforts of a group of people that went on to save the Talyllyn Railway, which could be classified as a [[CoolTrain Cool]] ''[[CoolTrain Railway]]'', entirely worked, preserved, and funded by volunteers and indeed the first preserved railway in Britain.

 * AccidentalPublicConfession: When Pearce and Crump crash into the police van, Pearce blurts out, "We didn't do it, I tell you!"
 The policeman's response?
 "Didn't do what?"